-By August Alexander Scammell was assigned aide-de-camp to Sullivan, and in September sent to New York to join Washington’s forces.
-Washington was facing a series of defeats that would force the army to flee to New Jersey
+By August Alexander Scammell served as aide-de-camp to Gen. John Sullivan, and in September they went to New York to join Washington’s forces.
+A series of defeats sent Washington and his army on the run to New Jersey.

 Scammell hadn’t heard from Abigail since he left Ticonderoga.
 On Oct.
 29, 1776, he dashed off a quick note to her:

 I have not had the Happiness of hearing from you since I left Ticonteroga.
 Nor had Opporunity to write to you since.
 My Passion flatters me that you have had no Opportunity of writing.
 I long for the happy moment when I can press you to my Heart. … My dear Girl write to me every Opportunity.
 A Letter from you would soften the Fatigues of War.

 Alexander Scammell remained with Washington as the British chased the shrinking American army through New Jersey.
 On Christmas night, Alexander Scammell crossed the Delaware in Washington’s boat before the morale-boosting victory of the Battle of Trenton.
 A week later, he distinguished himself at the Battle of Princeton.

 In Princeton, Scammell saw the British beating the American forces and, in a daring move, rode to the fore to lead a charge against the enemy.
 Washington rode up moments later.
 They rallied the troops in what turned into a striking victory that put British forces on the defensive.